 These lists are not all inclusive and are for informational purposes only.
 There are other duties and rights that may not be listed.

 Child custody issues are found in not only in Divorce Proceedings, but also in cases involving the parent-child relationship where the parents were not married, and in Modification Proceedings.
-If you find yourself in need of representation for child custody, give our office a call today to schedule your consultation.
-Our motivated, results-driven Family Law Attorneys can advise you on what you can expect with your child custody issues.
+If you find yourself in need of representation for child custody, give our office a call today to schedule your consultation with Azle Texas Family Law Attorney Ronda S. Haynes today.